 - A slight voice change due to swelling

 - Sore throat & Bad Breath

 - Swollen lymph nodes (glands) in the neck

 Tonsillitis treatment in Singapore is usually with antibiotics, mouth gargle, medication to reduce pain and fever.

 In persistent or recurrent tonsillitis, hypertrophy of teh tonsils and adenoids, removal of the tonsils and adenoids may be considered.Surgical removal of the tonsils and adenoids can be curative.
 These procedures can now be performed as a day procedure with no need for hospitalisation

 Removal of the tonsils and adenoids in children does not cause a decrease in their immunity.

-Dr YT Pang, the ENT Specialist removes the adenoids and tonsils for tonsillitis and hypertrophy using a technique called Coblation tonsillectomy and Endoscopic assisted Coblation Adenoidectomy.
+Dr YT Pang, the ENT Specialist and sore throat specialist removes the adenoids and tonsils for tonsillitis and hypertrophy using a technique called Coblation tonsillectomy and Endoscopic assisted Coblation Adenoidectomy.
 Contact us today for your tonsillitis treatment in Singapore.

 Coblation allows the patient to recover more rapidly with less pain and discomfort.

-If you or your child have problem with enlarged tonsils and adenoids or tonsillitis and adenoiditis, Make an appointment with our ENT specialist for children and adults at the CENTRE FOR EAR NOSE THROAT ALLERGY & SNORING.
+If you or your child have problem with enlarged tonsils and adenoids or tonsillitis and adenoiditis, Make an appointment with our ENT specialist and sore throat specialist for children and adults at the CENTRE FOR EAR NOSE THROAT ALLERGY & SNORING.